smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 We can experiment with setting the `ANSI_NULLS` to ON and OFF to review how the behavior of NULL markers change.
 In the following examples we will set the default 'ANSI_NULLS' setting to ON.

-SQL provides two functions for handling NULL markers, 'IS NULL' and 'IS NOT NULL' which we will also demonstrate below.
+SQL provides two functions for handling NULL markers, `IS NULL` and `IS NOT NULL` which we will also demonstrate below.

 ```sql
 --2.1